kuofimax/ProSmartSystem-ComputhermB-HomeAssistant/README.md

   See real-time readings from your thermostat.

 - **Manual & Schedule Setpoints**
-  Keep track of your manual adjustments and programmed schedules.
+  Keep track of your manual adjustments and programmed schedules, change manual temperature.

 - **Boost Control**
-  Display boost mode state (`ON` / `OFF`) and remaining boost time in minutes.
+  Display boost mode state (`ON` / `OFF`) and remaining boost time in minutes, change boost temperature.

 - **Hysteresis Values**
   Monitor high and low hysteresis settings for precise temperature control.